loomio/loomio_help/content/guides/virtual_agm/index.md

 ---
-title: How to run your AGM online
+title: How to run a virtual AGM
 weight: 80
 description: Improve remote and formal meetings with this Loomio guide.
 menu: